7 Steps for Penetration Testing: Importance

 • Overall summary of penetration testing and details of each step.

-• All the vulnerabilities exploited during the test.
+• All the vulnerabilities were exploited during the test.

 • Accessed of sensitive data during the test.